-Since the Eagles Super Bowl win in 2018, all eyes have been on Philadelphia, or “Philly”, as it’s usually known in the northeast of the U.S. Although it's known right now for having a winning sports team, did you know that Philly is also a great food town?
+With the Eagles recent Super Bowl win, all eyes have been on Philadelphia, or “Philly”, as it’s usually known in the northeast of the U.S. Although it's known right now for having a winning sports team, did you know that Philly is also a great food town?
 If you didn’t, here are five fun food-related things to do in the “City of Brotherly Love”!

 There’s no food more representative of Philadelphia than the cheesesteak.
 In fact, it’s the “Official Sandwich of Philadelphia”!
 The “hoagie” is a hot sandwich on a particular type of roll with thinly sliced pieces of beef and melted cheese.
 The word “hoagie” is a true Philadelphia word.
 According to legend, a local newspaper reported that Italians working at the shipyard in Philadelphia during World War I, known as Hog Island, introduced the sandwich by putting various meats, cheeses, and lettuce between slices of bread.
 It became known as the "Hog Island" sandwich, which was then shortened to "Hoggies", then ultimately the "hoagie".
 You may recognize similar names for this type of sandwich – submarine, hero, or grinder, but don’t call it any of those in Philly!
 And there’s no shortage of great cheesesteak places in Philly, like the “Big 3” - Pat’s, Geno’s and Tony Luke’s.
 Try all three and decide which you like best!

 The public market has been a landmark in Philadelphia since 1893!
 And Reading Terminal Market has awesome food – everything from produce, to Amish style donuts, to a bookstore, to yes….
 Cheesesteaks!
 But, as a vegetarian, I was craving a falafel platter – just check out the photo!
 Yum!